-Relevant Details: There will be no increase in the daily production rate of pumice or in the annual rates of reclamation at the Rocky Mountain Mine.
-Maximum land use will remain at ≈349 acres and there will be no change to mine's current footprint.
-Pumicite overburden will be mined from ≈231.5 acres in the BLM-East parcel.
-The remaining acreage is not believed to contain pumice, and would continue to be used for stockpiling topsoil, overburden, and marketable material prior to reclamation as outlined in CRM's existing closeout plan for Rocky Mountain Mine Permit RA004RE.
+Relevant Details: There will be no change in the existing permit's design limits nor any increase in the daily production rate of pumice or pumicite extraction or in the annual rates of reclamation at the Rocky Mountain Mine.
+The maximum land use will remain at = 349 acres and there will be a new pit in the E-3 unit which would become part of the mine's focus.
+Pumice and pumicite overburden will be mined from 14.02 acres in the E-3 unit.